ibrahimsaggaf/GsRCL/README.md

 This is a Python implementation of the GsRCL method reported in

 Alsaggaf, I. Buchan, D. and Wan, C. (2023) Improving cell type identification with Gaussian noise-augmented single-cell RNA-seq contrastive learning.
-Under review.

 # Usage
 This repository contains the implementation of GsRCL.
 The implementation is built in Python3 (version 3.8.10) using Scikit-learn, Scanpy, and the deep learning library Pytorch.